 Follow the 20-20-20 Rule for screentime

-To effectively avoid eye strain, it is important to give your eyes a screen break when at work.
-Safety microbreaks are the basis of the 20-20-20 rule.
+Give your eyes a screen break when at work to avoid eye strain.
+Eye safety microbreaks are the basis of the 20-20-20 rule.

 Researchers examined the effects of computer use on Malaysian university students' eyes.
 After just two continuous hours on the computer, nearly 90 percent of the 795 students suffered from CVS.
 Their eye strain symptoms were significantly alleviated when they started taking short screen breaks and staring at distant objects.